Skip to Content

 Get your SDK Token and API Key from the Treblle Dashboard .

-Treblle v2.0 now supports automatic endpoint discovery, so you no more need to manually add `[Treblle]` attributes.
+Treblle v2.0 supports automatic endpoint discovery, so you no longer need to manually add [Treblle] attributes.
+Choose from these configuration options:

 export TREBLLE_SDK_TOKEN=your_sdk_token export TREBLLE_API_KEY=your_api_key